Sandalots/TheGreatIntelligence/README.md

 # The Great Intelligence
 Adventures in Time and Space. <br>
-A guide to selecting the universes best adventures!
+A guide to selecting the universe's best adventures!
 ## Contents
 - New Who (2005-17)
 - Classic Who (1963-89, 96)